 When it comes to reporting in Dynamics AX 2012, the traditional use of programming (SSRS) can oftentimes be slow, bottlenecked, and expensive thanks to the way the large volume of data sits in the system and the required linking properties.
 In fact, some companies have spent up to $40,000 on a single report!
 And that’s a success story in many cases, believe it or not, because other companies are not able to get the report they need because it simply doesn’t work.

 SOLUTION: Better organized data with an easy-to-use, faster front-end reporting tool built for Dynamics AX.
-A data warehouse that automates and organizes all the data from Dynamics AX (including taking care of those complex linking properties) combined with a user based front-end reporting tool, like that offered by Jet Enterprise from Jet Reports, makes it fast and easy for non-technical users to create and share reports and dashboards.
+A data warehouse that automates and organizes all the data from Dynamics AX (including taking care of those complex linking properties) combined with a user based front-end reporting tool, like that offered by Jet Analytics from Jet Global, makes it fast and easy for non-technical users to create and share reports and dashboards.

 2. Building On-Line Analytical Processing (OLAP) Cubes